 Purgatory Road, 2010-2015

-Purgatory Road takes its title from an actual place where I live in the summer months – a wooded region that is divided by a dirt-covered path.
-Local legends and folklore surround this road, where on one side, the land slopes down into a cavernous area that is ominous and dark.
-On the opposite side lies a lush, peaceful green forest.
-Rooted in my concern for the environment, these images serve as metaphors for the concept of “purgatory” as a state of in-between; a place where visual and conceptual polarities intersect and become blurry.
+Purgatory Road chronicles my experimentation with the photographic medium while exploring the fragility of the natural world.
+The project takes its title from an actual place where I live in the summer months – a wooded region divided by a dirt-covered path.
+Local legends and folklore surround this road, where the land on one side slopes down into a cavernous area that is ominous and dark while a lush, peaceful green forest grows on the opposite side.
+Rooted in my concern for the environment, these images serve as metaphors for the concept of purgatory as an in-between state; a place where visual and conceptual polarities intersect and become blurry.

 Lately, it feels like we are living in a time of constant uncertainty.
 The photographs in this series are meant to function as gentle reminders about life’s Impermanence and the ability to find hope in the dark unknown.